Batwoman: Kathy Kane

 The first incarnation of Batwoman has been presented with several different origins over the course of her publication history.
 Her earliest known origin depicts her as Katherine "Kathy" Kane, a circus stuntwoman who received a large inheritance upon her father's death and become a socialite in Gotham City.
 Frequently associated with Bruce Wayne, she would often team up with his alter-ego, Batman, and was a prominent ally and was assisted by her sidekick, Bat-Girl (aka Bette Kane, her niece).
 As Batwoman, she used her wealth and resources to fight crime much like Batman.

 Her origin was later revised by Grant Morrison, instead casting birth name as Katherine Webb, aspiring independent film director and later wife of Nathan Kane (the brother of Martha Kane) and thus, Batman's aunt via affinity.
-Tying to her old origins, Nathan would purchase a circus for her as a gift but after his untimely death, she was recruited by a young man known as Agent 33 (the future El Gaucho of the Batmen of All Nations) into the organization, Spyral, and trained as a spy.
+Tying to her old origins, Nathan would purchase a circus for her as a gift but after his untimely death, she was recruited by a young man known as Agent 33 (the future El Gaucho of the Batmen of All Nations) into the organization Spyral, and trained as a spy.
 She was given the assignment of learning of Batman's identity and donned the Batwoman codename and costume to get closer to him.
 Falling in love with him, the pair became lovers despite her of being legally his aunt.
 As such, she refused to disclose his identity.
 Spyral's leader and Nazi villain, Doctor Dedalus (known as Otto Netz) revealed himself as her biological father and threatened to expose her to Batman unless she continued her mission.
-She would subsequentially break off her relationship with Bruce in order to save him from Dedalus' plan.
+She broke off her relationship with Bruce to save him from Dedalus' plan.